Bug #928

 The easy approach is to leave the interpreter as is, and just change the documentation.

-However, the risk is that a "malicious" person could write a write a function which callsciao
+However, the risk is that a "malicious" person could write a write a function which calls

 computed inside CoCoA-5.